 Should I buy it?

-Here’s a quick recap of the pros and cons of the Lumea Prestige:
+Here’s a quick recap of my test results and pros and cons of the Lumea Prestige:

 - Unrivalled comfort of ergonomic gun-shape